Welcome to the Unchosen Modern Day Slavery Short Film Competition 2014:

 What impact will the films have?

-- The winning films will be used to raise awareness about trafficking in the UK & Ireland so that victims are more easily identified and given access to appropriate support.
+- Raise awareness about forced labour in the UK & Ireland, and also internationally so that victims are more easily identified and given access to appropriate support.

-- The films will be used to engage a wide variety of audiences from politicians and policy makers, the media, schools and universities as well as the general public.
+- Engage a wide variety of audiences from politicians and policy makers, the media, schools and universities as well as the general public.

-The judges will select one winning film for each of the three categories below.
+The judges will select one winning film for each of the categories below.
 The Judges will then choose an overall competition winner who will be awarded the prizes mentioned above:

-- Forced labour/forced criminality
+- Forced labour: International